knee-cola/photo-sphere-browser/README.md

 # Photo Sphere Browser

 # Intro
 This is a photo sphere browser and viewer.
-It scans a local folder for photo-sphere files and diplays them in a icon grid similar to Windows Explorer.
+It scans a folder located on a web server for photo-sphere files and diplays them in a icon grid similar to Windows Explorer.

 The browser/viewer supports:
 * browsing folder structure